 So if you are filing a bankruptcy case, it is always advisable to list all your assets, including any potential lawsuits or claims you may have against anybody.
 It includes any claims you have even if you don’t know what damages you may be awarded.
-It includes any claims you have even if there are significant defenses to the suit.
+It includes any claims you have even if there are significant defenses to the lawsuit.
 It is always advisable to play it safe when dealing in court matters and your bankruptcy case.
-Don’t take any chances, just list the claim in your bankruptcy schedules, disclose it at your 341 meeting of creditors and be sure to discuss how these claims could be protected by possible bankruptcy exemptions and your risk of losing assets and whether it would make sense to file your bankruptcy case at a later date, after the claim is resolved, or whether you should go ahead and file your case as soon as possible.
+Don’t take any chances, list the claim in your bankruptcy schedules, disclose it at your 341 meeting of creditors and be sure to discuss how these claims could be protected by possible bankruptcy exemptions and your risk of losing assets and whether it would make sense to file your bankruptcy case at a later date, after the claim is resolved, or whether you should go ahead and file your case as soon as possible.
 Your bankruptcy attorney should be able to help you come up with a plan of action or determine whether filing bankruptcy makes sense at all if you do have such claims that are in excess of the amount of debt you have to discharge.